About Pumas

 Florida Panthers

-Pumas were eliminated from the entire eastern half of North America, except for a tiny population in Florida known as Florida panthers.
+Pumas were eliminated from the entire eastern half of North America, except for a tiny population in Florida known as Florida panthers, which are listed as Endangered by the United States government.

 © Mark Elbroch/Panthera